Panasonic LF1 Comparison Review

 The Panasonic Lumix DMC-LF1 is a fixed lens compact camera that was revealed to the public in April 2013 and is equipped with a 1/1.7-inch sensor.
 It offers a resolution of 12 megapixel.

 Is the Panasonic LF1 a good camera?
-The LF1 has a Camera Elo of 1643.
+The LF1 has a Camera Elo of 1773.
 This rating puts the LF1 below average of all prime lens compact cameras.
-In terms of its sensor size category (small sensor cameras), the LF1 also ranks below average. – Well, the Panasonic LF1 is more than 7 years old, and there have been many other good digital cameras released since 2013.
+In terms of its sensor size category (small sensor cameras), the LF1 ranks among the top 40 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|

 |ISO 80 - 6 400 (80 - 12 800)|

 |Electronic viewfinder (200k dots)|

 |103 x 62 x 28 mm, 192 g|

 Read on to find out more about the camera's size, sensor, features, reception by expert reviewers, and how it compares to other digital cameras.

 An illustration of the physical dimensions of the Panasonic LF1 vis-à-vis a credit card is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The table below summarizes the key physical specs of the Panasonic LF1 alongside a set of comparators.
 If you want to review a camera pair side-by-side, just select a right-side comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.